HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Data Transfer.md

 	return json(
 		{ username: os.userInfo().username, ENV: getEnv(), honeyProps, csrfToken },
 		{
+		// Save it to a cookie so that we can validate across the entire app
 		headers: csrfCookieHeader ? { 'set-cookie': csrfCookieHeader } : {},
 		},
 	)